-What is a Macguffin? / Macguffin / Hitchcock Macguffin
+What is a Macguffin? / Macguffin meaning / Hitchcock Macguffin

 Sometimes derisively referred to as a “plot coupon,” a MacGuffin is a device in scriptwriting, a “thing” which the protagonist pursues, often loosely defined, which serves as their primary motivation and goal in the film.
 Alfred Hitchcock is often credited with coining the term; in a 1939 lecture at Columbia University in New York, he attempted to define it: